greenvisionmedia/Documentation/docs/Vectors.md

 1. Add an HTML embed
 2. Paste SVG code straight from your illustrator clipboard.

-Embeds containing SVG will automatically have `fill: currentcolor` applied to them via the global styles embed in the GV template.
+Embeds containing SVG will automatically have `fill: currentcolor` applied to them via the global styles embed in the GV webflow template.

 Use this method for
 - Small SVG images, like icons, arrows and social links.